rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 frequency shifts, and Raman spectra.
 Most results were obtained with the M06-2X functional and/or MP2.
 Generally speaking agreement between PBC-GEBF and the supersystem or experiment were good.

+:cite:t:`Li_2020` was a follow up review to :cite:t:`Li2014`.
+In this review advancements since the 2014 review were summarized.
+In particular, the PBC variant of GEBF and properties thereof.
+The majority of the review focuses on select calculations from various types of systems including: ionic liquids, molecular crystals, coordination compounds, and host-guest systems.